Jay Z Is The Mental Health Role Model Men Need

 "Mental health, PTSD, and trauma is so rampant in our community," Jones said during the interview, joking that "as scared as Black folks are of the cops, we're even more scared of therapists."

-"Yeah, it's a stigma," Jay-Z responded, adding, "As you grow, you realize the ridiculousness of the stigma attached to it.
+"Yeah, it's a stigma," Jay-Z responded, adding, "As you grow, you realise the ridiculousness of the stigma attached to it.
 Like, what?
 You just talk to someone about your problems."

 It isn't the first time he's discussed how beneficial therapy can be.
 Last November, while promoting his album 4:44, he told The New York Times that he "grew so much from the experience" he had with a therapist he found through friends.
 Being more aware of his own emotions in everyday life, he said, put him at "such an advantage" in terms of how he responds to the world, as well as how he understands other people.